 A&E reporter (full time) (paid) (2) Apply

 Full-time A&E reporters write two stories each week, one of which is a longer feature and one of which is a shorter profile or story.
 They must attend weekly budget meetings and be available in person to do edits on their stories.
-These reporters focus on the ASU and local arts community, which inclues fine art, theater, music, literature, food, nightlife and more.
-They may profile prominent individuals, write longer stories with color and chose their own beats.
-An A&E reporter must be able to write newsworthy or evergreen pieces and closely collaborate with photographers to ensure each of his or her stories have a visual element.
+These reporters focus on the ASU and local arts community, which includes fine art, theater, music, literature, food and nightlife.
+The reporter must closely collaborate with photographers to ensure each of his or her stories have a visual element.
 These reporters contribute web video and photos using mobile devices.

 A&E reporter (part time) (unpaid) Apply